Read time 5 minutes

 We expect that the above manual tip can help you access the SQL database again.
 But if it is not possible to open it, then we fear that your SQL database is corrupted.
 Sometimes the reason behind the corruption is not certain but it could lead to damage, loss and inaccessibility of SQL Server data.

-In such a condition, we offer you an efficient SQL database recovery tool, Kernel for SQL Database Recovery Tool, which recovers corrupt and damaged MS SQL database files.
+In such a condition, we offer you an efficient SQL database recovery tool, the SQL Server Recovery software, which recovers corrupt and damaged MS SQL database files.
 The tool supports recovery of database files of all SQL Server versions, and provides the facility to view preview of the recovered data.
 You can save the recovered SQL database file either to live SQL Server location or to a batch file on your system.
 So, users can trust this tool to repair MDF file anytime and also learn about it using the free version.

 The most common “SQL database access denied error” is discussed in detail along with some helpful manual solutions.
 In addition, a solution to deal with SQL database corruption is also suggested.